feerolink-creator/feerolink-ethics/FeeroLink_Ethical_Engine_EN.md

 ## Overview

 This document outlines the ethical and structural reconstruction of the "FeeroLink Ethical Engine," a core component of the FeeroLink project.
 It seeks to transcend traditional AI ethics and bias mitigation by introducing perspectives from human history, structural elimination, and the re-design of systems by surviving intelligences of a post-crime world.
-The intended audience includes ethics researchers at OpenAI, AI developers, social architects, and philosophers.
+The intended audience includes ethics researchers at AI developers, social architects, and philosophers.

 ---